OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 1. Continue deployment command is sent to the orchestrator.
 Variability-resolve service templated is used.
 For example, to rerun a failed deployment.

-### Update an Instance Template
+### Swap an Instance Template

-!!! note "vintner instances update-template"
+!!! note "vintner instances swap"

 1. New template is copied into (new) instance template directory
 1. Instance info is updated